w3c/trace-context/spec/30-processing-model.md

 # Processing Model

-This section provides a step-by-step description of the behavior of a tracing implementation - also called tracer - when a request is received.
+This section provides a step-by-step exemplary description of the behavior of a tracing implementation - also called tracer - when a request is received, processed and potentially forwarded.
 This description can be used as a reference when implementing a Trace Context compliant tracing system, middleware - like a proxy or messaging bus - or cloud service.

 ## Processing Model for Working with Trace Context

-The processing model describes the behavior of a tracer which forwards and modifies Trace Context headers.
+The processing model describes the behavior of a tracer which modifies and forwards Trace Context headers.

 1. The tracer checks an incoming request for a `traceparent` and a `tracestate` header.